erizov/Professor/semester_7/lecture_40_llm_fundamentals/tokenization/README.md

 ### Short Description

-The process of breaking text into smaller units (tokens) that can be processed by language models.
+The process of breaking text into smaller units (tokens) that can be processed by language systems.
 Addresses text preprocessing, vocabulary management, and handling different languages.
-Example: Converting 'Hello, world!' into tokens ['Hello', ',', ' world', '!'] for processing by language models.
+Example: Converting 'Hello, world!' into tokens ['Hello', ',', ' world', '!'] for processing by language systems.
 Operates by splitting text using rules (whitespace, punctuation) or learned subword units (BPE, WordPiece) to balance vocabulary size and representation quality.

 **Key Characteristics:**
 - **Time Complexity**: Varies
 - **Space Complexity**: Varies
 - **Stability**: N/A

-## Implementation

 ## Often Used Together With